AOD-FAS/4P-FE-Access/README.md

 ***Active Versions***
 Only active versions of 4P are allowed to launch.
 Update file "4P_ActiveVersions.txt" with version numbers that are compatible with current PDI backend.
 This number must also be an exact match with value given within the FE itself at lutbl_VersionCurrent.

 Each active version is listed in "4P_ActiveVersions.txt", and are separated by a line feed.
 The 4P front end (2018.01.05) recognizes Windows line endings (CrLf) as the delimiter.
-IMPORTANT: Do not update this file via the browser, this will add Linux-style line feeds (Lf) and will cause the FE to detect the version as out-of-date. <<<TODO: fix this so it works both ways!
+IMPORTANT: Do not recreate this file via the browser, this will add Linux-style line feeds (Lf) and will cause the FE to detect the version as out-of-date. <<<TODO: fix this so it works both ways!

 ***Active System Status and Messaging***